 The short answer is yes.
 For a longer answer (along with a strategy) read on.

 To serve today’s buyer, you need to understand that the buying process has changed.
 Today, customers take to the internet to start their research.
 When they find the answers they need, they become more informed buyers.
 If your business is the one to provide those answers, the customer will begin to trust you.
-Trust is at the center of all content marketing.
+Trust is at the center of all inbound marketing.
 If you make content that is transparent and helpful, you're likely going to accomplish your goals.

 Then, when those buyers enter the sales process, they are more educated — both in terms of their purchase and your company.

 Today, buyers want the content they consume to be in the format that most suits their needs.
 For some, this might be video.
 For others, text.
 Therefore, an effective content strategy makes use of both these mediums.
 What the balance will look like for your business will depend on your needs, staffing, and industry.

 The beauty of inbound marketing is that it can be simplified down to this: Make sure you're answering the most basic questions that every buyer wants to know.
 These questions are industry agnostic, and they allow you as the content writer to share your expertise and build trust with your audience at the same time.

 For example, no matter who they are and what they are buying, every customer wants to know about cost.
 They want to know they’re getting the best deal possible.
 They want to know they're not wasting their money.